MockingbirdME/game_md/one shot.md

 The population is a mix of sapeen, denja, teejee (all controlled as the island has but one queen), and very few Rhosk.

-The players should be allied with the Orso Clan and loyal to it's leader Lady Lynn.
+The players should be allied with the Orso Clan and loyal to its leader Lady Lynn.

 The story starts with the characters weathering a storm in the town's great hall.
 An assassin places a knife in Thissel, one of Lynn's lieutenants and makes a run for it.